EECS16A, Designing Information Devices and Systems I

 |3 or more||You Fail the class - final letter grade: F|

 Some lab sections are “buffer labs.”
-“Buffer weeks” occur during several-day periods in which no new labs begin, and makeup labs are offered on a limited schedule.
-During buffer lab weeks, you may get checked off for only one lab that occurred during that lab module.
-No other labs can be checked off.
-You may sign up to attend any buffer lab held during a buffer week, and each buffer week’s schedule will be different .
-More details on buffer lab sections and signups will be announced on Piazza for every module.
+“Buffer labs” occur during several-day periods in which no new labs begin, and makeup labs are offered during all regular lab times.
+During buffer lab periods, you may get checked off for only one missed lab that occurred during that lab module by attending your assigned section, no other labs can be checked off.
+The buffer lab periods may not exactly align with the end of each lab module, so the eligible labs for makeup for each buffer lab period are indicated on the course schedule.

 Wires on lab breadboards must be planar.
 Lab staff will ask students to redo their circuits before debugging them if the wires are non-planar.
 The definition of planar wires on a breadboard is shown below: